People & Planet will assess the commitment and action a university makes with regards to the workers’ rights of:

 University is directly affiliated to Electronics Watch.
 35%

-University is a member of a purchasing consortium that is affiliated to Electronics Watch on behalf of its members at the time of marking: Currently Advanced Procurement for Universities and Colleges (APUC), London Universities Purchasing Consortium (LUPC), North West Universities Purchasing Consortium (NWUPC) or Southern Universities Purchasing Consortium (SUPC) 35%
+University is a member of a purchasing consortium that is affiliated to Electronics Watch on behalf of its members at the time of marking: Currently Advanced Procurement for Universities and Colleges (APUC), London Universities Purchasing Consortium (LUPC), North West Universities Purchasing Consortium (NWUPC), North East Universities Purchasing Consortium (NEUPC), or Southern Universities Purchasing Consortium (SUPC) 30%

 Information for this criteria will be provided directly by Electronics Watch.